Last updated on:August 24th, 2021

 Bipolar affective disorder (BPAD) is a mood disorder; its symptoms overlap with a range of related diagnoses in the DSM-5.
 Within this group, Bipolar I disorder (BP I) and Bipolar II disorder (BP II) are the main diagnoses seen in clinical practice.

-BP affects 1-2% of the general population with similar prevalence across all racial and gender groups.
-Within this prevalence statistic, BP I has been found to be slightly higher than BP II.
+BP affects 1-2% of the general population.
+There is similar prevalence across all races and genders.
+BP I is slightly more common than BP II.

 Mixed states are those in which the patient displays features of both mania and depression.
 These typically present as irritability and agitation.

 BPAD can be, but is not always, associated with psychotic features.
 These include hallucinations, delusions, disorganized speech or behavior.

 BPAD is associated with increased suicidal ideation.
 The rate of suicide has been found to be nearly 10-30 times higher, as compared to the general population.

 BPAD is associated with chronic ill health.
 Patients experience a higher reduction in life expectancy due to medical comorbidities, as compared to the general population.